goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 My own definition is that a legacy system is any system you have to maintain but are afraid to touch.
 You have to maintain it because the system is valuable.
 And the reason you fear touching it is because _you do not understand it_.

+Legacy code is code whose intent has been lost.

 ---

 Systems thinking pioneer Russell L. Ackoff used to say that ’An ounce of understanding is worth a pound of knowledge.’